rkaunismaa/crewai-Playground/README.md

   Right.
 I tried to use the langtrace stuff in demo_app_2 but it was not finding the package, so the solution was once again to implement the solution found [here](https://community.crewai.com/t/default-crewai-virtual-environment-conflict-with-conda/1116)

 I ran 'ollama run mixtral:8x22b' on KAUWITB ...
 I should be able to acces this via Ollama by just changing the ip in demo_app_2/.env, right??
+Hmm, apparently it does not!
+Surprising!

+Sigh ... that model was too big for KAUWITB ... so I killed it.
+Gonna pull down 'ollama run mixtral' and try that.

 Gonna give [Langfuse](https://langfuse.com/) a go today ... by [running Langfuse locally](https://langfuse.com/self-hosting/local).
 I really want to be able to run everything locally.

+Yup!
+That spins up effortlessly!
+And looks real nice.
+Gonna Remove langtrace stuff from demo_app_2 and get it to use langfuse.